moby/moby/docs/sources/commandline/cli.rst

     Attach to a running container.

+      -nostdin=false: Do not attach stdin
+      -sig-proxy=false: Proxify all received signal to the process (even in non-tty mode)

 You can detach from the container again (and leave it running) with ``CTRL-c`` (for a quiet exit) or ``CTRL-\`` to get a stacktrace of the Docker client when it quits.